jsikyoon/pathnet/README.md

 6vs7 experiments showed first task and second task after 4vs5 converage generation means are about 93.97 and 55.23.
 Pathnet made about 1.7 times faster converage than that from the scratch.

-Pathnet showed about 1.7~2 times performance on Binary MNIST Classification whenever there are sharing class or not.
+Pathnet showed about 1.7~2 times better performance than that of "learning from scratch" on Binary MNIST Classification whenever there are sharing class or not.